Credit Transfer and Recognition of Prior Learning Policy

-Compulsory Studies: It is the responsibility of Program Directors to identify and publish those subjects provided in an approved course which do not attract credit transfer.
+Compulsory Studies: It is the responsibility of Program Directors (or equivalent) to identify and publish those subjects provided in an approved course which do not attract credit transfer.

 Concurrent Studies: Successful completion of approved concurrent (cross-institutional) studies will be applied to the relevant AC course.

-Currency of Prior Learning: Unless the Dean of Faculty or Program Director otherwise approves on the basis of evidence of subsequent development and life or work experience in the discipline, only evidence of formal and informal learning completed in the previous 10 years will be considered.
+Currency of Prior Learning: Unless the Head of School or Head of Discipline otherwise approves on the basis of evidence of subsequent development and life or work experience in the discipline, only evidence of formal and informal learning completed in the previous 10 years will be considered.

 Determining RPL: In determining the applicability of RPL, the College will assess that students have met the learning outcomes or standards or competencies prescribed for a subject/unit/course.
 This may require that assessment include methods such as:

 - practice related learning;